airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

         wait_seconds=5
     )
 ```
-About the parameters used in the Operator:
-- `airbyte_conn_id`: the HTTP connection configured above.
+The Airbyte Airflow Operator accepts the following parameters:
+- `airbyte_conn_id`: Name of the Airflow HTTP Connection pointing at the Airbyte API.
+Tells Airflow where the Airbyte API is located.
-- `connection_id`: The uuid code for the connection job.
-You can get this in the url path from Airbyte UI.
+- `connection_id`: The ID of the Airbyte Connection to be triggered by Airflow.
-- `asynchronous`: this is specific to Airflow DAG execution.
+- `asynchronous`: Determines how the Airbyte Operator runs.
+When true, Airflow will monitor the Airbyte Job using a **AirbyteJobSensor**.
+Since sensors do not occupy an Airflow worker slot, this is helps reduce Airflow load.
 Default is `false`.
-This is useful for submitting long running jobs and         waiting on them asynchronously using the **AirbyteJobSensor**.
-If you have a very busy Airflow instance this could be handful because after submiting the job you use the sensor to check, and a sensor doesn't occupy a worker slot in Airflow.
-Later we show how to configure a DAG using this configuration.
-- `timeout`: maximum time to wait to finish the job to complete.
-This argument is only used when `asynchronous=False`.
+- `timeout`: Maximum time Airflow will wait for the Airbyte job to complete.
+Only valid when `asynchronous=False`.
 - `wait_seconds`: The amount of time to wait between checks.
-This argument is only used when `asynchronous=False`.
+Only valid when `asynchronous=False`.

-After creating the file our DAG will show up in Airflow UI.
-Click on the button shown below to actived our DAG.
-Soon our DAG will be trigger.
+Our DAG will show up in Airflow UI shortly after we place our DAG file and can be activated by clicking the button shown below.
+Airflow will trigger the DAG shortly after.

 ![](../.gitbook/assets/airflow_unpause_dag.png)

-You can check the job got start sync in Airbyte UI.
+Check to see if the job started syncing in the Airbyte UI's Sync History tab!

 ![](../.gitbook/assets/airflow_airbyte_trigger_job.png)

+Simple like that!

+For more experienced users, the example below can be valuable:

-### How to create your DAG using the async parameter
+### Using the `asynchronous` parameter
-As commented before, if your Airflow instance is limited or already had alot of DAGs running you can you this option to trigger a more performatic DAG.
+If your Airflow instance has limited resources and/or is under load, setting the `asynchronous=True` can help.

 ```python
 from airflow import DAG